Sugakabiyrarosha1/Be-Heard/Sign Language Detection/README.md

 ## Overview

-The **Sign Language Detection** branch is a key component of the **Be Heard** project, focusing specifically on converting sign language gestures into English text.
+The **Sign Language Detection** folder in the **Be Heard** project focuses on converting sign language gestures into English text.
+It contains all the code and model modules necessary for this task.
 This module utilizes advanced machine learning algorithms and computer vision techniques to recognize and translate sign language in real-time.

-## Data

-- **Processed_Alpha_Images**: Contains the processed images in NPY format of the alphabets and numbers.
-- **Words**: Contains the processed images in NPY format of various words.

 ## Use Case